natedog2424/CSE310Heaps/README.md

 # Project 1: Min Heap

-This project impliments a min heap data structure in c++ along with a set of commands to interface with the heap.
+This project implements a min heap data structure in C++ along with a set of commands to interface with the heap.

 ## Build Instructions